The great Roman and Byzantine city of Lower Galilee. A capital city and major Jewish center during the Byzantine period.

 Late Roman period – the peak

-During the early 2nd Century AD the city was rebuilt and expanded in a grand Roman plan, as attested by the impressive network of streets (Cardo, Decumanus), public and residential buildings, water works and Theater.
+During the early 2nd century AD the city was rebuilt and expanded in a grand Roman plan, as attested by the impressive network of streets (Cardo, Decumanus), public and residential buildings, water works and Theater.
 The city was wealthy and beautiful, the jewel of the Galilee.

 Later, at the beginning of the 3rd Century, Sepphoris/Zippori was Jewish ruled once more, and became for some time the seat of the Jewish administration (Sanhedrin).
-The Mishna, a 2nd C AD books of Jewish practices, was compiled at about 200AD by Yehuda Hannasi, the head of the Sanhedrin and a resident of the city for 17 years.
+The Mishna, a 2nd century AD books of Jewish practices, was compiled at about 200AD by Yehuda Hannasi, the head of the Sanhedrin and a resident of the city for 17 years.
 This is a major contribution of Sepphoris and made it famous throughout the Jewish world.
 Yehuda Hannaasi is buried in Beit Shearim, but his grandson (with the same name) is buried in a grand tomb in the ancient cemetery on the west side of the city.

 The city continue to prosper.
 During the time of Constantine the Great, who adapted Christianity as the Roman’s religion, a church was first built in Sepphoris.
 A number of other churches were built in the Byzantine period, although the majority of its citizens were Jewish.
 A total of 18 synagogues were referred by Talmudic sources.

 In 351 a major rebellion against the Romans was suppressed, but the Romans spared the city once again.
-However, the city was heavily damaged by nature - a major earthquake (363 AD) hit most of the cities in the Galilee and Israel.
-It was rebuilt and continued to flourish until the decline in the Arab period (7th C).
+However, the city was heavily damaged by nature – a major earthquake (363 AD) hit most of the cities in the Galilee and Israel.
+It was rebuilt and continued to flourish until the decline in the Arab period (7th century).